Zach LaVine Will Miss The Rest Of The Season Due To A Torn ACL

 Zach LaVine‘s 2016-17 season is coming to an abrupt end.
-The Minnesota Timberwolves announced on Saturday that their ultra-athletic guard will miss the remainder of the year due to a torn ACL.
+The Minnesota Timberwolves announced on Saturday that their ultra-athletic guard will miss the remainder of the year due to a torn ACL in his left knee.

 Per the release, LaVine’s injury occurred on Friday and his surgery will take place at a later date.
 The play where LaVine suffered the injury happened in the third quarter, as he went up for a layup that was challenged by Andre Drummond and hit the deck hard.
 His left leg hit the floor awkwardly, leading to him laying on the ground in pain.
 While LaVine was able to walk off the floor, he did it with an obvious limp.